RENEWABLE ENERGY BUSINESS COMPANY

-Using the Earth’s limited resources wisely is an issue common to all of humankind.
+Using the Earth’s limited resources wisely and building a sustainable society with cleaner energy are challenges common to all of humankind.
 Mitsubishi Materials has adopted this mission throughout all its businesses, and each day we undertake a host of activities to this end.
-One facet of this mission is our Environment & Energy business.
-This business focuses on fields that involve the entire Group in all its operations, including the energy and environmental and recycling businesses, among others.
+Above all, the Renewable Energy Business plays a key role in decarbonization, and we are striving to expand it further.

 |1898||Established the Nagata Hydroelectric Power Station|

 |1994||Established Hachimantai Geothermal Corporation (now Hachimantai Green Energy Co., Ltd.)|

 |2019||Yuzawa Geothermal Power Corporation.
 Started operation of Wasabizawa Geothermal Power Plant.|